Exceptional binders offer improved manufacturability

 QPAC® binders are soluble in many common solvents.
 While they are not soluble in water, a water-based emulsion is available for QPAC®40 only.

-These materials have an exciting blend of unique properties that translate into superior performance for advanced ceramics, sealing glasses, thick film paste systems, powdered metals, composites, and MEMS structures.
-For example, QPAC® poly(alkylene carbonate) binders decompose completely in air by 300°C, starting at 200°C. This decomposition temperature is at least 100°C below that of many binders currently used.
-Complete burnout also occurs by 340°C in inert atmospheres like in nitrogen, argon, and hydrogen and in reduced atmosphere.
+Empower Materials polymers feature an exciting blend of unique properties that translate into superior performance for advanced ceramics, sealing glasses, thick film paste systems, powdered metals, composites, and MEMS structures.
+The decomposition is rapid, efficient and occurs at low temperatures with minimal residual.

+QPAC® binders decompose completely in air by 300°C, starting at 200°C. This decomposition temperature is at least 100°C below that of many binders currently used.
+Complete burnout of our polymers occurs by 340°C in inert atmospheres, e.g., in nitrogen, argon, and hydrogen, and a reduced atmosphere.
 Under vacuum processing, the burnout temperatures are even lower.
-So whether you’re producing dielectric materials, FPD components, diamond cutting tools, brazing pastes, solid electrolytes, fuel cells, sealing glass materials, or electronic inks, binder burnout times can be significantly reduced.
+Binder burnout times can be significantly reduced when producing dielectric materials, FPD components, diamond cutting tools, brazing pastes, solid electrolytes, fuel cells, sealing glass materials, or electronic inks.

 Little to no residue